bengtmartensson/IrpTransmogrifier/README.md

 Unfortunately, this means that using version 4 instead of version 3 is not like updating a compiler or such, but "necessitates" a complete rewrite of the actions.

+But that is of course not all: Both DecodeIR by John Fine and the Analyzer by Graham Dixon have shown to be (at least IMHO) essentially impossible to maintain and extend.
+Although DecodeIR and IrpMaster (through the data base IrpProtocols.ini) agree on most protocols, this consists of two different, discoupled sources of protocol information.
+Finally, to be able to generate code from the IRP form is a natural wish.

 ## Use cases
 The reason for this project is not (just) to migrate IrpMaster to ANTLR4 -- version 3 is still operational,